szlend/nix-pkgset/README.md

   # We can reference packages from the package set.
   foo = mergedPkgset.foo;
   bar = mergedPkgset.bar;
-  hello = mergedPkgset.hello; # Error: `hello` is not in the package set.
+  # We can't reference packages that are not in the package set.
+  # Package `hello` is only available in `callPackage` scope.
+  hello = mergedPkgset.hello; # Error

   # We can reference packages from the package set `pkgs<host><target>`.
   buildbuild-foo = mergedPkgset.pkgsBuildBuild.foo;
   buildbuild-bar = mergedPkgset.pkgsBuildBuild.bar;

-  buildbuild-hello = mergedPkgset.pkgsBuildBuild.hello; # Error: `hello` is not in the package set.
+  # We can't reference packages that are not in the package set.
+  # Package `hello` is only available in `callPackage` scope.
+  buildbuild-hello = mergedPkgset.pkgsBuildBuild.hello; # Error

   # We can create a derivation based on the package set's scope.
   baz = mergedPkgset.callPackage ({ mkDerivation, hello, bar, foo }: